 The remainder of the symbols comprise a motif closely resembling a small labyrinth device, a trident and some eighteen linear incised crosses, including plain Latin and Greek crosses, crosses with expanded, barred or bifid terminals, and ringed crosses.

-The crosses are generally similar to those found in the Nuns' Cave further E along the coast, and may reflect occupation of the cave in the Early Christian period, probably in the late 6th - 9th centuries.
+The crosses are generally similar to those found in the Nuns' Cave further east along the coast, and may reflect occupation of the cave in the Early Christian Period, probably in the late 6th - 9th centuries.
 No parallel has been found for the trident motif but it probably belongs to the later, rather than to the earlier, series of carvings.

 Most of the loose stones that constitute the floor of the cave have fallen from the walls in comparatively recent times, no doubt destroying other symbols in the process, and it is likely that the original floor-level was at least 0.5m lower than the present one.
 Local sources state that below the layer of fallen rock, the cave floor is made up of shell midden.